 There's this woman I know - a Haredi mother of 11, her patience endless, her home a wellspring of love and Torah.
 I am in awe of her, today and every day.

 The security blanket of always having a rabbi to turn to - it's both maddening and enviable.
-Need to buy a new phone?
-Ask the rabbi.
-Kid struggling in school?
-Ask the rabbi.
 There's comfort in never having to shoulder life's big decisions alone.
-Yet it makes me want to scream: "Think for yourself!"

 The Haredi world is like a gated community within Judaism - safe, structured, insulated.
 Some days I peek over those gates with longing, craving their certainty, their unity, their unwavering faith.
-Other days, I want to shake those gates open and let in some reality.
+I want to beg them to let me back in.

 And when I walk into the office of my Haredi co-workers, all I see is a sea of too many white shirts and I feel it all over again, I'm choking from the restrictions and I just can't breathe.